Oregon vs Iceland. You tell us which is better.

-When we think back to all the adventures we’ve had in Oregon, there were dozens of times we said to ourselves “this looks just like Iceland!”
+We lived in Oregon back in 2017, and when we think back to all the adventures we’ve had in the state, we can’t even count the number of times we said to ourselves “this looks just like Iceland!”
 If Montana is the Switzerland of America, then surely Oregon is the Iceland of America.

 1. The Land of Waterfalls